bootphon/pygamma-agreement/docs/source/performance.rst

 we have found out that it gives the **exact** results for the best alignments for real data, and a good approximation with continua generated specifically to mess with the algorithm.

-It uses the fact that alignments are made using locality of annotations, so it is only precise with a positional dissimilarity or a combined dissimilarity with :math:`\alpha > 2 \times \beta`.
+It uses the fact that alignments are made using locality of annotations, so it is only precise with a dissimilarity that mainly takes positionning into account.
+Results are still good with a combined categorical dissimilarity where math:`\alpha > 2 \times \beta`.

 Here are the performance comparisons between the two algorithms :